configcat-labs/using-feature-flags-in-godot-sample/README.md

 # How to use feature flags in GODOT Engine

-This is a companion repository containing the sample project mentioned and used in the blog article titled **How to use feature flags**.
+This is a companion repository containing the sample project mentioned and used in the blog article titled **How to use feature flags in GODOT Engine**.
 The article covers the steps for using a feature flag in a GODOT application.

 ## Pre-requisites